Banner

 Part II: Fundamental tasks for first person vision systems:

-• Localization;
+• Visual Localization;

-• Action anticipation;
+• Actions and Objects anticipation;

 • Dual-Agent Language Assistance